asadca4u/Final_Project_Group_Five/README.md

 -	<class=” col-md-8”> to size the columns to fit in page
 -	<class=” well”> used to create the drop-down menu
 -	<p> to add a paragraph about the Topic “Diabetes”
--	<select> element to connect the function created in JavaScript
+-	<select> element to connect the function created in JavaScript.

 The JavaScript was used to create the script to connect the function for dropdown menu and bar chart.